-Reversibility: If you want to become pregnant, stop the pill.
-If you ovulated regularly before taking the pill, you will probably resume ovulation and become pregnant 2-5 months after stopping, because your own FSH level was not overly inhibited by the pill's estrogen.
-If you only ovulated rarely to begin with, because your FSH level was low, the estrogen in the pills may knock the FSH level down to an even lower point, so that ovulation may not resume for quite a while.
-It can be made to start, if there are no additional problems, by use of Pergonal.
+Reversibility.
+If you want to become pregnant, stop the pill, after the cycle is completed.
+If you ovulated regularly before taking the pill, you will probably resume ovulation and become pregnant two to five months after stopping.
+In some women, the pill's progesterone oversuppresses the pituitary's production of L.H., and you won't ovulate.
+Ovulation can be made to start, if there are no additional problems, by use of Clomid.
+If that doesn't work, you may be given pergonal.